Customer Service Hours

 We're Here to Help!

 We are here to help!
 Fireplace Deals’ inventory has dozens of design options for your perfect installation—whether you’re focused on a more efficient burn or having the most inviting centerpiece for your next family get-together.
-Changing up your home’s fireplace can be a daunting task, but our Learning Center has dozens of articles to educate you on the process, and if you have any more questions send an email or call 866-848-3473 to speak with an NFI-certified expert.
+Changing up your home’s fireplace can be a daunting task, but our Learning Center has dozens of articles to educate you on the process, and if you have any more questions, send an email or call 866-848-3473 to speak with an NFI-certified expert.